If you notice the tell-tale signs early a tree that is sick and dying can be saved and brought back to life.

 3. Implement a watering program

 This is pretty broad, but let’s talk about some of the main reasons a tree will make a turn for the worst.

 a.
-Change of environment – A tree can adapt to most reasonable conditions and grow accordingly.
+Change of environment – A tree can adapt to the most reasonable conditions and grow accordingly.
 If their environment were to suddenly change it can cause issues.

 i.
 Compacted soil – Have you recently changed the environment around the base of the tree?
 Paved the area, started driving the card under the tree which has compacted the soil?
 This can reduce the water and air uptake of the tree’s roots.

 ii.
 Contamination – This can be in the form of oil spills or other chemicals around the base of the tree, or a less obvious one is pouring Draino or other chemicals down a drain and not knowing the tree roots are tapped into that drain.

 b.
 Pest infestation – This is a sign your tree has been sick for a while.
-A trees natural defence against burrowing bugs is sap.
-When a tree is healthy it produces good amounts of sap which drown any potential attackers.
+A tree’s natural defence against burrowing bugs is sap.
+When a tree is healthy it produces good amounts of sap that drown any potential attackers.
 When a tree is sick, these guys can get in there and make things even worse.

 There are many different types of pests such as moths, caterpillars to borers.
 Here is a list of the most common pests in trees.

 Moderate prune of 30% foliage

 This is a BIG one.
-By removing 30% of the trees foliage, it’s like giving antibiotics to the tree.
+By removing 30% of the tree’s foliage, it’s like giving antibiotics to the tree.
 Or taking 30% load off a truck that is struggling to drive up a hill.
-It give the tree a massive boost as it can now focus its resources on the remaining branches.
+It gives the tree a massive boost as it can now focus its resources on the remaining branches.

-One of the major reasons a tree will get sick is through lack of water because of a drought.
+One of the major reasons a tree will get sick is through a lack of water because of a drought.
 A moderate prune will allow it to survive on a lot less water.
 If you have a drought-tolerant tree species, the issue may go deeper and need a different intervention.